 - Conclusions: report and testimony

 Upon completion of this course the student will be able to:

 - Describe the history and value of forensic hair comparisons

 - Collect and preserve questioned and known hairs for comparison

-- Explain the transfer and persistence of hair evidence and how to prevent cross contamination of hair evidence
+- Explain the transfer and persistence of hair evidence

 - Use proper microscope illumination and mounting media for microscopical hair comparisons